Dick's Kiss

-Dick's Kiss (in Spanish: Un beso de Dick) is the first novel by Colombian writer Fernando Molano Vargas, first published in 1992.
+Dick's Kiss (Un beso de Dick) is the first novel by Colombian writer Fernando Molano Vargas, first published in 1992.
 The plot follows the story of Felipe and Leonardo, two Colombian teenagers and high school classmates who fall in love and begin a romantic relationship, which is soon put to the test by the people around them.
-The work explores themes of love, erotic desire, and death in the context of male homosexuality.
+The work explores themes of love, desire, and death in the context of male homosexuality.

-It is considered a pioneer work within the Colombian LGBT narrative for its approach to a relationship between characters of the same sex in which the tenderness and happiness of the characters prevail instead of tragedy, in contrast with the "bury your gays" trope.
+It is considered a pioneer work within Colombian LGBT literature due to the way it handles romantic relationships between characters of the same sex in which the tenderness and happiness of the characters prevail instead of tragedy, in contrast with the "bury your gays" trope.
 It is also considered a cult work and is Molano's most famous book.

 The novel was translated to English by John C. Miller and published in 2005 by the University Press of the South.

 Plot

 Felipe is a sixteen-year-old boy who goes to high school in Bogotá in the early 1990s.
-During recess and in his free time, he loves to play soccer with his friends, among whom is Leonardo, with whom Felipe is secretly in love and for whom he feels a strong sexual attraction.
+During lunch breaks and in his free time, he loves to play soccer with his friends, among whom is Leonardo, with whom Felipe is secretly in love and for whom he feels a strong erotic attraction.
 After attending parties together and even having a fight, Felipe discovers that Leonardo is also in love with him, which leads them to start a romantic relationship.

 The two become inseparable, but one day, a school custodian finds them kissing.
 When Felipe's father finds out, he explodes in a fit of rage and beats him.
-After recovering, Felipe discovers that his aunt had arrived for a visit, which makes him fear that his father is planning to send him to Medellín to live with her.
+After recovering, Felipe discovers that his aunt had arrived for a visit, making him fear his father plans to send him to Medellín to live with her.
 However, Felipe soon discovers that his aunt actually supports his relationship with Leonardo, and she decides to take him to reunite with his boyfriend.
-In the last chapter, Felipe and Leonardo spend the afternoon together, more sure than ever of their love.
+In the last chapter, Felipe and Leonardo spend the afternoon together, more certain than ever of their love.